BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/about.md

 layout: single
 ---

-The Aeronautics Club is the only club on campus dedicated to the design, construction, and flight of fixed-wing UAV's.
+The BYU Aeronautics Club is the only club on campus dedicated to the design, construction, and flight of fixed-wing UAV's.
 We started in 2018 as a small shoot-off from the local BYU branch of AIAA (American Institute of Aeronautics and Astronautics).
 Dedicated leadership and club members helped to build this club into a community of students commited to engineering excellence.
 We take students from any major or background, teaching you importanct concepts to be successful and enjoy the entire process.

 ![alt text](../assets/images/Happy_flyers2.jpg)